Private Equity: Leveraged Buyouts (LBOs)

 *** You will have full access to the spreadsheets used in the videos ***

-Welcome to the Private Equity course, where you will learn to evaluate leveraged buyout transactions.
-My name is Carlos Martínez, I have a Ph.D. in Management from the University of St. Gallen.
-During my doctoral studies, I delved into access to entrepreneurial financing in contexts with institutional voids, research that I presented at some of the most prestigious academic conferences and doctoral colloquiums held at the University of Tel-Aviv (Israel), Politecnico di Milano ( Italy), University of Halmstad (Sweden) and MIT (USA), and which was also partially published as a chapter of the book "New Frontiers in Entrepreneurial Finance Research," co-edited by established Professors in the Entrepreneurial Finance literature.
+Welcome to the Private Equity course, where you will master the evaluation of leveraged buyout transactions.
+I'm Carlos Martínez, a seasoned expert in finance with a Ph.D. in Management from the prestigious University of St. Gallen.
+I have presented my groundbreaking research on entrepreneurial financing at renowned academic conferences and doctoral colloquiums worldwide, including those held at the University of Tel Aviv, Politecnico di Milano, University of Halmstad, and MIT.
+Additionally, my work has been published as a chapter in the highly regarded book "New Frontiers in Entrepreneurial Finance Research," co-edited by established professors in the field.

-Upon completion of this course, you will learn about the investment process used by general partners of private equity firms.
-Furthermore, you will be able to evaluate leveraged buyout transactions using the adjusted present value method.
-These skills will be useful if you are a university student or young professional interested in pursuing a career in investment banking, corporate finance, or consulting.
+In this comprehensive course, you will gain the indispensable skills and knowledge used by general partners of private equity firms.
+By mastering the adjusted present value method, you will be able to confidently evaluate leveraged buyout transactions.
+These sought-after skills are invaluable for ambitious university students and young professionals aspiring to excel in investment banking, corporate finance, or consulting.